kutuluk/loglevel-plugin-prefix/README.md

 The **template** is a string containing zero or more placeholder tokens.
 Each placeholder token is replaced with the value from loglevel messages parameters.
 Supported placeholders are:

-%t - Timestamp of message.
+- %t - timestamp of message

-%l - Level of message.
+- %l - level of message

-%n - Name of logger.
+- %n - name of logger

 The **timestampFormatter**, **levelFormatter** and **nameFormatter** is a functions for formatting corresponding values